mrahmed/cs410/Readme.md

 We also added `index.html` to allow users to explore the models in either folder from the same page.
 Use the check-box to switch between models applied to the original chapters and models applied to the equal size chunks of text.

 ![screenshot of the iframe slider `index.html`](images/indexSlider.PNG)

+### Visual Definitions

+Below is a simple list of definitions of LDAvis visualization:

+- The size of a bubble reflects the number of words in a topic.
+- The distance between bubbles reflects how different or similar two topics are.
+- Hovering over a word highlights other topics the word is a member of.

+For richer details on LDAvis visual definitions, please read section **Definitions of Visual Elements in LDAvis** of [`docs/project_report.pdf`](docs/project_report.pdf).

 ## API References